$79

 Apply historical research skills to major themes in American history since the end of the Civil War.

-Evaluate how various Reconstruction plans succeeded or failed.
+Evaluate how certain components of Reconstruction policy succeeded or failed.

-Describe and assess the growth and changes that took place in the South and the West following the Civil War.
+Describe and assess the growth and evolution of the South and the West following the Civil War.

-Analyze the factors involved in the rise of corporations and heavy industry in the last quarter of the nineteenth century and assess the effects of these trends on American society in general and workers in particular.
+Analyze the factors involved in the rise of big industry during the late nineteenth century and assess its impact on American labor.

 Explain the growth of cities in the last quarter of the nineteenth century and assess the impact of this growth on urban life.

-Identify the factors that led to the rise of Populism in the 1880s and 1890s and assess the impact of Populism on American society.
+Identify the factors that led to the rise of Populism in the 1880s and 1890s and assess the impact of Populism on American society and politics.

 Explain the development of the Progressive movement and assess the impact of the movement at the local, state, and national levels.